 Future Educator Conference

-Please contact Tina Raeke at email@example.com or (508) 531-2571 if you are a high school teacher interested in sending students to the conference.
+Please contact Tracy Charbonnier (email@example.com) or 508-531-1494 if you are a high school teacher interested in sending students to the conference.

 Project Invention Convention

 Each year Pre K–12 Education Outreach sponsors Project Invention Convention.
 Project Invention Convention is designed to give middle school students (grades 5 – 8) the opportunity to explore the world of science, technology, engineering and mathematics and work as part of a team while enjoying the process of collaboratively creating an invention.
 Team teacher leaders choose 6 – 8 students to participate; they start planning out their invention ideas which leads to building their invention prototype.
 Students and teachers work throughout the school year to create their invention.
 Each June all teams travel to Bridgewater State University and present their invention to an audience and a group of judges.
 This is a competition and winning teams are chosen based on several categories.